fabiancgc12/fabiancgc12/README.md

 ## Points of interest:
 - Graduated as Software Developer from UCAB university (Universidad Catolica Andres Bello) in Venezuela
-- Currently forming part of the LaunchX initiative as a way to continue learning and acquiring knowledge

 ## Skills: